 A basket of garlic bread makes any meal feel like a special occasion.
 Here's how to make a quick and easy homemade loaf.

-Our homemade garlic bread recipe should come with a warning: It might just overshadow everything else on the table.
-This recipe makes thick slices of buttery, rich bread, laden with enough minced fresh garlic to satisfy even the most ardent garlic lover.
+Our homemade garlic bread recipe should come with a warning: This bread may just overshadow everything else on the table.
+The recipe makes thick slices of buttery, rich bread laden with enough minced fresh garlic to satisfy even the most ardent garlic lover.
 Best of all, it’s simple to make, thanks to a very clever shortcut.

 Rather than painfully dragging cold butter across delicate, soft slices of bread, you melt the butter first, infuse it with garlic (fresh or powdered), then brush it onto the loaf.
 As a bonus, the melted butter absorbs thoroughly into the bread, making every morsel of the loaf succulent and flavorful.
-Now it’s ready to dip into your favorite marinara sauce for an appetizer, or flank your favorite ravioli recipes or steak recipes.
+Now it’s ready to dip into your favorite marinara sauce as an appetizer or flank your favorite ravioli recipes and steak dinners.

 Ingredients for Garlic Bread

-• Fresh garlic: This recipe calls for four cloves of fresh garlic.
-Of course, as a perk of homemade garlic bread, you can use more or less, per your preference.
+- Fresh garlic: This recipe calls for four cloves of fresh garlic.
+Of course, as a perk of homemade garlic bread, you can use more or less per your preference.
 If you don’t have (or don’t like) fresh garlic, substitute 1/2 teaspoon granulated garlic per fresh clove.
-Of course, if you love garlic recipes, go crazy and bump up the clove count.
+If you love garlic recipes, go crazy and bump up the clove count.

-• French bread: For the best garlic bread recipe, you want a loaf with a crackly crust and airy, light crumb that can absorb plenty of butter.
-You can make garlic bread with other types of bread, including baguette or Italian bread, or use homemade crusty French bread.
+- French bread: For the best garlic bread recipe, you want a loaf with a crackly crust and an airy, light crumb that can absorb plenty of butter.
+You can make garlic bread with other types of bread, including baguette or Italian bread, or try homemade crusty French bread.

 Directions

-Bake at 350°F for 8 minutes.
-Turn on the broiler and set the pan 4 to 6 inches from the heat for two minutes, or until golden brown.
+Bake for eight minutes.
+Then turn on the broiler and set the pan 4 to 6 inches from the heat for two minutes or until the bread is golden brown.
 Slice and serve warm.

-Editor’s Tip: If you can’t serve right away, keep warm in a bowl covered with a towel, or wrapped in foil.
+Editor’s Tip: If you can’t serve the bread right away, keep it warm in a bowl covered with a towel or wrapped in foil.

 Recipe Variations

-• Swap in herbs: Plenty of herbs taste delicious with buttery garlic bread.
-Match your meal, or sprinkle with your favorite herb mixes.
-Basil, oregano, chives, homemade Italian seasoning, pizza spice and blends taste great.
+- Swap in herbs: Plenty of herbs taste delicious with buttery garlic bread.
+Match your meal or sprinkle the bread with one of your favorite herb mixes.
+Basil, oregano, chives, homemade Italian seasoning and pizza spice blends taste great.

 How to Store Garlic Bread

 You can freeze garlic bread, and your future self will thank you for it!
-It’s especially delicious frozen unbaked, but you may also freeze leftover garlic bread.
+It’s especially delicious when frozen unbaked, but you can also freeze leftover baked garlic bread.

-• To freeze unbaked garlic bread: Follow Step 1 of the recipe.
+- To freeze unbaked garlic bread: Follow Step 1 of the recipe.
 You can freeze the entire loaf, a smaller portion or individual slices.
-Set the bread on a baking sheet in the freezer for about half an hour to let the butter firm up, then wrap the bread in plastic wrap and again in foil.
+Set the bread on a baking sheet in the freezer for about half an hour to let the butter firm up, then wrap the bread in storage wrap and again in foil.
 Freeze for up to three months.
-When ready to bake, set slices or the entire loaf on a baking sheet and bake as directed in Step 2, adding a few extra moments to the baking time.
+When ready to bake, set slices or the entire loaf on a baking sheet and bake as directed in Step 2, adding a few extra minutes to the baking time.

-• To freeze baked garlic bread: If you can’t eat leftover garlic bread right away, pop it in the freezer!
-Seal in a freezer bag and stash for up to three months.
-When ready to eat, wrap the frozen loaf in foil, then bake at 350° for 10 to 15 minutes.
+- To freeze baked garlic bread: If you can’t eat leftover garlic bread right away, pop it in the freezer!
+Seal it in a freezer bag and stash it for up to three months.
+When ready to eat, wrap the frozen bread in foil, then bake at 350° for 10 to 15 minutes.

 Garlic Bread Tips